-The Trust's total return for fiscal year 2022 was -12.2%, which was below the target total benchmark of -11.1%.
-As of June 30, 2022, the Trust posted negative returns for all investment types, except stable value, which posted a 1.6% return.
+The Trust's total return for fiscal year 2023 was 10.7%, which was above the target total benchmark of 10.4%.
 The Trust's overall performance compared with its benchmark reflects the weighted performance for the underlying fund options in which members are investing.